3 min read

 When Jobs took out a $15,000 loan to fulfil Apple’s first contract, Wayne panicked.
 He had been through a failed slot machine business years prior and didn't want to lose his shirt again.

 He went to the city office, removed his name from the contract, and returned his shares.
-For his 10% stake, he was paid a total of $2,300.
+For his 10% stake, he was paid $800, then later a further $1,500 to formally give up any future claim.

 The Price of "Playing it Safe"